hbctraining/external/HBC_IntroR_scRNAseq_bundle.md

 ### **Who should attend?**

-Any interested individuals who are keen in obtaining a foundational understanding of the analysis workflow for analyzing single cell RNA-seq data in R.
+Any interested individuals who are keen in obtaining a foundational understanding of the workflow for analyzing single cell RNA-seq data in R.

 ***We encourage academic and industry researchers who are working on scRNA-seq data or have plans to embark on single cell experiments in the near future to apply to this workshop.***